 Fighting fires and tackling depression - Sam's story

-As part of Mental Health Awareness week, Sam, an on-call firefighter at Wivenhoe, has agreed to share his story publicly.
+To raise awareness around mental health, Sam, an on-call firefighter at Wivenhoe, has agreed to share his story publicly.
 If you are affected by any issues raised within this story, please see the links at the end of the article.

 “As firefighters, we’re often seen as people who are strong and macho above all else.
 People think we just turn up to incidents and it doesn’t seem to affect us, because of that.
 Of course, that’s not the case.”